renacin/BramptonTransitAnalysis/README.md

 And so here we are.
 This is my 4th attempt at this project?

-## Observations And Questions
+## Observations And Questions:
 * [12-29-2023] - Can I interpret traffic patterns from transit GTFS data?

 ## Procedure:
-* [12-29-2023] - For All Routes In A Given Transit System, Determine Which Stops A Bus Visits
+1. [12-29-2023] - For All Routes In A Given Transit System, Determine Which Stops A Bus Visits
-* [00-00-0000] - Create A System That Can Effectively Parse, And Store GTFS Data Into A Database
+2. [00-00-0000] - Create A System That Can Effectively Parse, And Store GTFS Data Into A Database
-* [00-00-0000] - For A Given Period Of Time, Run System - Gather GTFS Data On A Headless Computer.
+3. [00-00-0000] - For A Given Period Of Time, Run System - Gather GTFS Data On A Headless Computer.
 Build In Contingencies!
-* [00-00-0000] - Having Collected Data, Can I Interpret Traffic Patterns From GTFS Data Collected?
+4. [00-00-0000] - Having Collected Data, Can I Interpret Traffic Patterns From GTFS Data Collected?

+## Overview Of Code:

+### 1. Determining All Bus Routes, And The Order Of Bus Stop Arrivals